Skyler Green

-Skyler Levon Green (born September 12, 1984 in Houma, Louisiana) is a former American football wide receiver and return specialist in the National Football League for the Dallas Cowboys, Cincinnati Bengals and New Orleans Saints.
-He also was a member of the Edmonton Eskimos in the Canadian Football League and the New Orleans VooDoo of the Arena Football League.
-He played college football at Louisiana State University.
+Skyler Levon Green (born September 12, 1984) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) for the Dallas Cowboys, Cincinnati Bengals and New Orleans Saints.
+He also was a member of the Edmonton Eskimos in the Canadian Football League (CFL) and the New Orleans VooDoo of the Arena Football League (AFL).
+He played college football for the LSU Tigers, earning All-American honors.

-Early years
+Early life

 Green was born and raised in the New Orleans suburb of Westwego.
 He attended L.W.
 Higgins High School, where he played as a multi-threat quarterback.
 As a senior, he rushed for 2,174 yards on 194 carries, while receiving All-State, MVP of district and MVP of the All-New Orleans Metro team.
 He had 224 rushing yards and 124 passing yards in a first round 5A state playoff loss against Catholic High School.